By Liz Swedock

 Eligible Employees: All employees of covered employers are eligible for two weeks of paid sick time for specified reasons related to COVID-19.
 Employees employed for at least 30 days are eligible for up to an additional 10 weeks of paid family leave to care for a child under certain circumstances related to COVID-19.

-If you anticipate needing paid time off, we advise you to inform your employer as soon as possible, however you are not legally required to give any type of œformal notice or be granted permission to take such leave.
-After the first workday of paid sick time, an employer may require employees to follow reasonable notice procedures in order to continue receiving paid sick time.
+If you anticipate needing paid time off, we advise you to inform your employer as soon as possible, however, you are not legally required to give any type of formal notice or be granted permission to take such leave.
+After the first workday of paid sick time, an employer may require employees to follow reasonable notice procedures to continue receiving paid sick time.

 Qualifying Reasons for Leave: